Malka Spigel

-Malka Spigel (מלכה שפיגל; born 19 July 1954) is a London-based Israeli musician and artist.
+Malka Spigel (מלכה שפיגל; born 19 July 1954) is a Brighton-based Israeli musician and artist.
 She was a founding member of the Israeli-Belgian rock band Minimal Compact.
 She has also worked as a solo musician and as a visual artist, exhibiting in prominent venues such as The Irish Museum of Modern Art and the Royal Festival Hall.
 She is a member of Githead along with husband Colin Newman, Robin Rimbaud and fellow Minimal Compact refugee Max Franken.